 In other words, your IP address lets web servers know where to send any information you’ve requested.
 Okay, that’s pretty simple to grasps.
-Let’s go to some other things.
+Let’s go to some other essential stuff.

-What are the benefits of hiding my IP address?
+What are the Benefits of Hiding My IP Address?

 That’s an interesting question.
-One primary reason why most people love hiding their IP addresses is to have easy access to download illegal materials.
+One primary reason why most people love hiding their IP addresses is to have easy access to download illegal (or forbidden) materials.
 Yes, that’s right.
 I know that’s not the reason why you want to hide your IP address.